Last fact-checked: 13 August 2020

-Discover an experienced, English-speaking surgeon that’s right for your body lift in Thailand with the help of Medical Departures.
-As the world’s leading medical tourism destination, the Land of Smiles offers incredible locations and a service culture that is second-to-none.
+Discover an experienced, English-speaking surgeon that’s right for your body lift in Thailand, with the help of Medical Departures.
+As the world’s leading medical tourism destination, the Land of Smiles offers a wide range of clinical options and a service culture that is second-to-none.

-From the mesmerizing capital of Bangkok and the astonishing beaches in Phuket to the tranquility of Chiang Mai, Thailand is an ideal destination to visit for affordable cosmetic surgery.
+From the mesmerizing capital of Bangkok and the unparalleled beaches in Phuket to the tranquility of Chiang Mai, Thailand is an ideal destination to visit for affordable cosmetic surgery.

-Comprising multiple procedures, a body lift is a major surgery and so it’s essential that you’re in good health and have reasonable expectations as to the outcome.
+Comprising multiple procedures, a body lift is major surgery; thus, it’s essential you’re in good health and have reasonable expectations as to the outcome.
 A body lift is tailor-made for each individual, correcting sagging, loose skin that has lost elasticity after pregnancy, weight loss, sun damage or genetics.

 Although a body lift can help improve the appearance of dimpled skin and cellulite, it does not remove fat; if this is your goal, you may need to consider other options, such as liposuction.